bald55/Keylang/README.md

 from runner.keylang_runner import run_kl
 run_kl("test.kl") # replace with file... path you want to run
 ```
+See?
+More reasons to look forward to v1.0.0

 ### More info on the website
 ### https://bald55.github.io/keylang-site/